michaldziuba03/code-samples/social-login/README.md

 ```

 ### Express.js and middlewares setup
 Let's create two simple guard middlewares.
-We want login and register pages to be available only for guests (unauthenticated users) and profile page to be available only for authenticated users.
+We want `/login` and `/register` pages to be available only for guests (unauthenticated users) and `/me` page to be available only for authenticated users.

 > /setup/middlewares.ts
 ```ts